 Much of that line of thought comes from our needs rather than the patients; wanting to please the patient, be recognised for being capable of making a difference, not failing to achieve the results the patient wants, retaining the patient for future treatments …..
 Recognising all of this helps us work on any issues we may have with personal confidence and self belief, brings our ego (that is always trying to look after us) into check and allows us to see what is genuinely possible.
 What we definitely can do is help the body heal itself.
 We are the facilitators of healing, nothing more.
 And what a privilege it is to be able to help others.

 And now we are learning more about ourselves.

 We are learning how to listen with more than just our ears, extending that skill by developing ‘listening hands’, as well as using our other senses to gain a fuller picture of what is happening and working with the body, not against it, which creates much better and longer lasting results.
 We are learning to respect the needs and limitations of the body, no longer pushing for results but being able to confidently address any unrealistic expectations a patient may have because we ourselves are no longer under any illusion that we can ‘make things better’.
 When we experience resistance or frustration from the patient, we will have a deeper understanding of where this can come from and be able to support the patient in having patience with themselves by educating them on how to listen to and support their own needs.

 Now we are no longer personally involved, we have instead developed a professional distance that allows us compassion and understanding, gives the patient a safe, non-judgemental space to be in and to know that this in itself is a powerful healing tool.

-This is level 3 sports massage therapy, the holistic way.
+This is remedial massage therapy, the holistic way.

 Module contents and course structure